ericrenone/Kinetic-Processing-Unit/README.md

 **This is likely the world’s most resource-efficient FPGA novelty detector implemented on <$10 hardware, prioritizing deterministic sub-microsecond operation and ultra-low power over model depth.**

+✅ A single minimalist neuron primitive
+✅ No learned weights or network graph
+✅ Deterministic timing guarantees (a new metric)
+✅ Hardware‑software hybrid for edge systems
+✅ Runs on ultra‑low‑cost FPGA ($10 class)

 ---

 ## 1. Overview